jbcodeforce/big-data-tenant-analytics/CompanyRisk/ReadMe.md

 1. Get Access Key and Secret key and configuge aws, we specific profile: `aws configure --profile s3admin`

-1. Verify you can access s3 using: `aws s3 ls`
+1. Verify you can access s3 using: `aws s3 ls`.
+Use the command:
-1. Be sure to have last aws CLI and python library using the docker image if not rebuild the image from [aws-studies labs folder](https://github.com/jbcodeforce/aws-studies/tree/main/labs)

     ```sh
-    docker build -f https://raw.githubusercontent.com/jbcodeforce/aws-studies/main/labs/Dockerfile -t jbcodeforce/aws-python .
+    aws s3 cp $PWD/companies.csv s3://jb-data-set/churn/companies.csv  --profile s3admin
     ```

-### Execute

-1. Start the Python 3 environment using docker
+1. [Alternative] Start the Python 3 environment using docker

     ```sh
     docker run --rm  --name pythonapp -v $(pwd):/app -v ~/.aws:/root/.aws -it  -p 5000:5000 jbcodeforce/aws-python bash
     ```

-1. Using the python code and boto3 library do the following:
+    * Using the python code and boto3 library do the following:

     ```sh
-    python copyToS3.py us-west-2 jb-data-set $PWD/companies.csv
+    python copyToS3.py us-west-2 jb-data-set churn $PWD/companies.csv
     ```

-If some libraries are not installed do `pip install -r requirements.txt`
+    * If some libraries are not installed do `pip install -r requirements.txt`

-## Develop a Random Forest model using SageMaker
+## Develop a model using SKlearn and SageMaker

+We can use two approaches to train the model, one based on Notebook inside SageMaker and one using SDK from your local machine.

+### Notebook approach

+1. Start a notebook in SageMaker Studio and import the following ipynb file.